filipe-2/the-coffee-shop/README.md

 ### Menu section

 - Infinite carousels of cards with coffee drinks.
   - Autoplay effect for each carousel.
   - Button to skip one card (left and right).
   - Button to skip three cards (left and right).
   - "Peeking" effect: cards overflowing the edges are partially visible, indicating more content to the user.
-- "Grab to see" functionality for both desktop and mobile.
+  - "Grab" functionality for both desktop and mobile.
   - Search form between carousels with autocomplete functionality.
 Opens modal with drink info.
   - Clicking on a carousel card opens a modal with info about the drink.

 ### Special section